Namara inscription

 The Namara inscription (نقش النمارة DIN) is a 4th century inscription in the Arabic language, making it one of the earliest.
 It has also been interpreted as a late version of the Nabataean script in its transition to Arabic script.
 It has been described by Irfan Shahid as "the most important Arabic inscription of pre-Islamic times" and by Kees Versteegh as "the most famous Arabic inscription".
 It is also an important source for the relationships between the Romans and the Arabs in that period.
 It is currently on display at the Louvre Museum in France, with identification number AO 4083.

-Differences from Arabic

-The inscription is written in the Nabatean Aramaic script, but there are ambiguities, as the script has only 22 signs (some with added annotations), and the Arabic dialect had 28 or 29 consonants.
-The script has ligatures between some letters that show a transition towards an Arabic script.
-Some of the terms used in the text are closer to Aramaic than Arabic; for example, it uses the Aramaic patronymic "b-r", rather than the Arabic term "b-n".
-However, most of the text is very close to the Classical Arabic used in the Qur'an in the 7th century.
+It is known in academic corpora as RES 483.

 Discovery

 The inscription was found on 4 April 1901 by two French archaeologists, René Dussaud and Frédéric Macler, at al-Namara (also Namārah; south of Al-Safa, near Shahba and Jabal al-Druze in southern Syria, about 100 km south of Damascus and 50 km northeast Bosra, and 120 km east of the Sea of Galilee.
 The location was near the boundary of the Roman Empire at the date it was carved, the Limes Arabicus of the province of Arabia Petraea.
 Al-Namara was later the site of a Roman fort.